aplteam/Tatin/docs/SyntaxReference.md

 By default beta versions are considered in case the package ID is incomplete, but you can suppress them by passing 0 as `⍺`.

-`r` is a nested vector of character vectors with the full names of all principle packages installed.
+`r` is a nested vector of character vectors with the full names of all principal packages installed.
 The length will match the number of packages specified as `identifiers`.

 ### ListCache